vizicist/palette/doc/starting_and_using.md

 ## Using the Palette

-- These instructions assume you have already installed and configured the Palette software.
+- These instructions assume you have already <a href=installation.md>installed</a> the Palette software.

 ## Starting Up

 - Make sure the Sensel Morph is plugged in, and that Resolume is not currently running.

+- In a cmd window, execute: `palette start`

-- Invoke <b>Start Palette</b> found in the Palette folder of the Windows Start menu.
-This will start up a few things: the Palette engine that runs in the background, the Palette GUI that you use to select and edit presets, and Resolume.
-If you've installed Plogue Bidule for doing music, Bidule will also be started.
+    This will start the Palette engine that runs in the background.
+If configured appropriately, other programs will be automatically started - Bidule, Resolume, and the Palette GUI that you use to select and edit presets.

-- If you have an actual touchscreen (as in the Space Palette Pro controller), you can set the guisize value in %CommonProgramFiles%\Palette\config\settings.json to have the GUI show up on that touchscreen.
+    The default configuration should automatically start Bidule, Resolume, and the Palette GUI.
+If there are any issues, look at engine.log file in the
+    `%CommonProgramFiles%\Palette\logs` directory.

 ## Basic Usage